AtamaCo/docs/docs/getting-started/README.md

 # Getting Started

-Atama Composer is a composable orchestration platform.
+Atama Composer is a digital experience composition (DXP) and orchestration platform.

+## Use cases

-* For marketers and business users:
+### For marketers and business users
+* A visual editor for "headless" CMSs
 * Create campaigns **across all your channels** (web, mobile, email, signage, etc.) from a single interface
 * **Preview experiences** live without the need for a developer

-* For developers:
+### For developers
 * A **composable architecture** that you can use today
 * Integrate with 3rd party services using **clear patterns** and **best practices**
-  * Use the latest MACH, Jamstack, [enter buzzword] technology without being hampered by legacy systems
+* **Secure or speed up your legacy sites** – Use the latest MACH, Jamstack, [enter buzzword] technology without being hampered by legacy systems.
+With Atama Composer, you can cut the "head" off legacy systems and use their capabilities while taking them out of the critical path.

 ## Overview